Wolverine971/9takes/src/blog/people/politicians/Martin-Luther-King-Jr.md

 <p class="firstLetter">Martin Luther King Jr. - a name that echoes through history, synonymous with courage, justice, and unwavering determination.</p>

 But have you ever wondered what drove this extraordinary man?
 What inner fire fueled his relentless pursuit of equality?
-Let's delve into the mind of MLK and explore the fascinating personality that shaped a movement and changed the world.
+Let's delve into the mind of MLK and explore the personality that shaped a movement and changed the world.

 ## What was Martin Luther King Jr.'s Personality Type?